pdxparrot/assets/SETUP.md

 * Add a new empty GameObject under the Player prefab (Model)
   * Attach this to the Model on the Player component
   * The actual model for the player should go under this container
+    * Placeholder models should have their collider removed
 * Add a new empty GameObject under the Player prefab (Behavior) and add the PlayerBehavior component to it
   * Attach the Player Behavior to the Actor Components of the Player component
 * Add a new empty GameObject under the Player prefab (Movement) and add one of the PlayerMovement components to it
+  * Attach the Rigidbody on the Player to the Movement Rigidbody
   * Attach the Player Movement to the Actor Components of the Player component
-    * Attach the Rigidbody on the Player to the Movement Rigidbody
   * **TODO:** Animator on the Player Behavior ???
-* Add a new empty GameObject under the Player Prefab (Input) and add the project PlayerInput component to it
+* Add a new empty GameObject under the Player Prefab (Input) and add the project PlayerInputHandler component to it
-  * Attach the Player Input to the Player component
+  * Attach the PlayerInputHandler to the Player component
-  * Attach the DefaultInputActions asset to the Unity PlayerInput
+  * Attach the input actions asset to the Unity PlayerInput
     * Default Map should be set to Player
     * Change Behavior to Invoke Unity Events
+    * Hook up the main device events (lost, regained, changed)
     * Hook up any events as necessary
+      * For example OnMoveAction is necessary to move, OnPauseAction is necessary to pause, etc
-  * Attach the Player to the Owner on the PlayerInput component
+  * Attach the Player to the Owner on the PlayerInputHandler component
   * Create a PlayerInputData in Data/Data and attach it to the PlayerInput component

 ## PlayerManager